Wine Tasting Itinerary: Alexander, Dry Creek and Russian River Valleys in 3 Days

 Wake up refreshed for your first day in Wine Country at one of Geyserville's small, historic lodges.
 Founded in the mid-1800s when geothermal springs were discovered nearby, Geyserville's managed to retain its small-town charm in the modern era.
 For an overnight experience that's as quaint as Geyserville itself, sleep in the Victorian Hope-Merrill House bed and breakfast, or opt for the airy and affordable Geyserville Inn.

 It's a good idea to fuel up before you start swigging.
-If your inn doesn't offer breakfast, make a pit stop downtown for coffee and pastries at Geyserville Mud, or, for something a bit heartier, opt for French toast, omelets, or benedicts down the street at the Geyserville Grille (formerly Hoffman House).
+If your inn doesn't offer breakfast, make a pit stop downtown for coffee and pastries at Geyserville Coffee Company, or, for something a bit heartier, opt for French toast, omelets, or benedicts down the street at the Geyserville Grille (formerly Hoffman House).

 From Geyserville's town center, it's a few miles' drive down Redwood Highway to the Francis Ford Coppola Winery.
 Whether this is your first wine tasting experience or your 1,000th, we guarantee you've never seen anything like this.
 The "Godfather" and "Apocalypse Now" director combines a little bit of everything he loves at his wine wonderland: Italian food, vines, and of course movies.
 Indulge in lunch at the onsite restaurant Rustic; taste "director's cut" Cabernet, Sauvignon Blanc, or Pinot Noir; and ogle memorabilia from Coppola's movies, including the car from "Tucker," costumes from "Apocalypse Now," Don Corleone's desk, and even a few Oscar statuettes.